What Is Enbrel (Etanercept)?

 How is Enbrel (etanercept) administered?

 Patients take Enbrel by injecting it using a pre-filled syringe or auto-injector pen, usually into the thigh, upper arm, or abdomen.
-Also comes as Enbrel Mini single-dose prefilled cartridge for use with the AutoTouch reusable autoinjector.5 Most patients are able to inject themselves with the medicine after being trained by a healthcare provider about how to do it safely.
+It also comes as Enbrel Mini, a single-dose prefilled cartridge for use with the AutoTouch reusable autoinjector.5 Most patients are able to inject themselves with the medicine after being trained by a healthcare provider about how to do it safely.
 Injecting into a different area for each dose can help to reduce side effects on the skin, such as soreness2.

-Generally, the starting dose of Enbrel in adults is one injection twice per week for the first 12 weeks.
-After that, the usual dose is one injection per week.
-The medicine needs to be kept in the refrigerator when not in use; it can be kept at room temperature, but only for a maximum of 14 days3.
-Pediatric patients will receive weight-based dosing.
+The medicine needs to be kept in the refrigerator when not in use.
+It can only be kept at room temperature for a maximum of 14 days3.

 Who can take Enbrel (etanercept)?